-The collection also contains 10,839 still images, over 1,200 cubic feet of manuscript material, newspapers, and maps dating from the 19th to the 21st centuries, 1,500 petroleum company periodicals and over 3,500 books, catalogues, directories, surveys, bibliographies and more.
-Together, these rich materials chronicle the technological, scientific, economic and social history of Pennsylvania’s oil and natural gas industries.
+The collection also contains 10,839 still images, over 1,200 cubic feet of manuscript material, newspapers, and maps dating from the 19th to the 21st centuries.
+As well as, 1,500 petroleum company periodicals and over 3,500 books, catalogues, directories, surveys, bibliographies, and more.
+Together, these rich materials chronicle the technological, scientific, economic, and social history of Pennsylvania’s oil and natural gas industries.

 Drake Well Museum showcases over 600 objects in its various exhibits.
 Artifacts in storage and archival materials are available for research upon request.

 The museum’s collecting scope currently emphasizes the following areas:

 - The Pennsylvania petroleum industry (oil and natural gas) from 1850 to the present